 Be aware, teeth do not heal or repair themselves like bones or the skin does.
 This means that damaged teeth require medical intervention to save or restore them.

-There is a long list of possible causes, but common reasons are:
+There is a long list of possible causes of tooth damage, but common reasons are:

 - Decay (dental caries).